Staff Profile

 - Artistic and participatory research methods

-My research focuses on the development of new concepts in the study of inclusive urban economies and education theories, policies and practices.
+My research focuses on the development of new relational concepts in the study of inclusive urban economies and education theories, policies and practices.
+It makes the link between relational approaches to place-focused education and the development of inclusive economic strategies and policies, addressing gaps in education, economic and urban studies research and in education and economic policymaking.

-I am particularly interested in relationships between urban places, education institutions and their communities.
-Whilst my PhD focused on a single institution in a UK urban setting, I have developed and expanded my work to consider an international comparative study of educational institutions in urban contexts in Barcelona, Berlin, New York and Rio de Janeiro.
-I am directly engaged with a diverse range of collaborators across all 4 cities (Barcelona, Berlin, New York and Rio de Janeiro), including economic and education city policy makers, university academics, community organisations, school teachers and school leaders.
+I recently completed an Early Career Fellowship (2018 – 2022), funded by The Leverhulme Trust.
+My research project, Redefining Education for an Urban Social Solidarity Economy: Becoming Relational is an international comparative study of educational institutions in urban contexts in Barcelona, Berlin, New York and Rio de Janeiro.
+I have worked with a diverse range of collaborators in the UK and across all 4 cities in the research project (Barcelona, Berlin, New York and Rio de Janeiro), including children and young people, economic and education policy makers, community organisations, university academics, teachers and school leaders.

 Doctorate